 Other things, which we didn’t always know what they were:

 Kæfa – Paté

-Once we bought “Gamaldags Kindakefa”in Bonus.
+Once we bought “Gamaldags Kindakefa” in Bonus.
 Not entirely sure what was inside, I just assumed that there was lamb.
 It was more like a paste, a little bit like Polish lard (smalec).
 We had it on sandwiches.
-It turned out, that it was Icelandic pate, mainly made out f mutton and being a favourite layer on bread for the islanders.
+It turned out, that it was Icelandic pate, mainly made out f mutton and being a favorite layer on bread for the islanders.

 Fiskibollur – Fishballs

 Similar to meatballs, but light in colours, as made from fish and onion with potato.
-We had them from supermarket for our first dinner in the campsite in Reykjavik.
-They were quite tasty, but didn’t have any exciting flavour.
+We had them from the supermarket for our first dinner in the campsite in Reykjavik.
+They were quite tasty but didn’t have any exciting flavor.
 Quite cheap and good food for cooking on the campsite.

 Svið – Sheep’s head

 We haven’t tried this one and I am not sure if I would, although apparently it just tastes like meat and only the appearance of the sheep looking at you is a bit uneasy.
 I just saw it frozen in the shop and it felt weird already.
 However, it’s one of the favorite foods for Icelanders and they eat it for special occasions.

 Alcohol is very expensive in Iceland, so generally it’s better to bring your own – we brought some wine for our hot springs chilling out times.
 But we also tried some Icelandic ones.